 3. Dynamics of a Family

-In the body of Christ, something going on in one person’s life is as much a concern as something going on in one own’s life.
-We are not only members of Christ’s body collectively, individually are members of each other:
+In the body of Christ, something going on in any person’s life is as much a concern as something going on in one own’s life.
+We are members of Christ’s body collectively, and also, individually are members of each other:

 - 1 Corinthians 12:26